joshuashevchuk1/gm-media/README.md

 npm i
 ```

+make sure the index.html is copied into dist

 Once running successfully you should be able to access your bots ui at localhost:9720

 0. enter client-id 715691994908-8b6i1pu8aqdfknthdhhvuuk7l9nbasmm.apps.googleusercontent.com